 What is dental bonding?

-Dental bonding is a safe, effective and non-invasive cosmetic dental treatment.
-Your dentist applies tooth-coloured composite resin to your teeth, then shapes and polishes it to match the teeth surrounding it so that it blends in, creating a natural-looking smile.
+Dental bonding is a minimally invasive, safe, and effective cosmetic dental procedure.
+Your dentist will paint tooth-coloured composite resin on your teeth, shape them to match the surrounding teeth and polish them to finish the appearance of a natural-looking smile.

 We call the process 'dental bonding' because the composite resin literally bonds to the tooth.